-- A person’s privacy was invaded during a crime, such as when a burglar breaks into someone’s home.
+- A person’s privacy was invaded during a crime, such as when a burglar breaks into a home.

-- Defamation, or the destruction of a person’s reputation
+- Defamation, or the destruction of one’s reputation.

-- A child abduction, which can result in extreme mental anguish for the child and the parents
+- A child abduction resulting in extreme mental anguish for the child and parents.

 If you or a loved one has been suffering emotional trauma as the result of an accident, you may be eligible for compensation for medical expenses and damages.
-The personal injury attorneys at Hernandez Law Group will be able to help you claim the compensation you deserve by helping you gather the proper evidence to support your claim.
-The attorney Juan Hernandez has years of experience and is one of the 2% of Texas Board Certified personal injury attorneys in the state.
-Don’t waste another minute; contact Hernandez Law Group today.
+The personal injury attorneys at the Hernandez Law Group, P.C. are here to help you gather the evidence to support your claim and get the compensation you deserve.
+Juan Hernandez has years of experience and is one of the two percent of Texas Board Certified personal injury attorneys in the state.
+Don’t waste another minute—contact Hernandez Law Group today.